What is placenta previa?

 - Sudden, painless vaginal bleeding.
 The blood is often bright red, and the bleeding can range from light to heavy.

-- Symptoms of early labor, such as regular contractions and aches or pains in your lower back or belly.
+- Symptoms of early labor.
+These include regular contractions and aches or pains in your lower back or belly.

 How is placenta previa diagnosed?